ibm-cloud-docs/vmwaresolutions/archiref/veeam-backup/backup_repos.md

       * The user account that you create during the installation.
 This account is used to connect to the Linux server and deploy the required Veeam Backup and Replication components.

 For {{site.data.keyword.cloud_notm}}, consider:
 * The choice of storage regarding the location of primary data.
-If your vCenter server instance has an NFS cluster, then an NFS share for backup data might place the primary and secondary data on the same storage appliance.
+If your {{site.data.keyword.vcf-auto}} instance has an NFS cluster, then an NFS share for backup data might place the primary and secondary data on the same storage appliance.
 * No SMB (CIFS) share is available as a service in {{site.data.keyword.cloud_notm}}.
 * Only virtual appliances versions of deduplicating storage appliances can be installed in {{site.data.keyword.cloud_notm}}.
 Furthermore, consider what storage that these appliances use.
 * For object storage, see [Considerations and Limitations](https://helpcenter.veeam.com/docs/backup/vsphere/object_storage_repository_cal.html?ver=120){: external}.